Prunus armeniaca

 Backfill with two parts native soil combined with one part well-rotted compost or manure.

 Water thoroughly.
-If you live in an area that experiences frequent winds, you’ll need to stake the bare root tree for one year, but no longer than that.
+If you live in an area that experiences high winds, you’ll need to stake the bare root tree for one year, but no longer than that.

 Keep the soil moist until it freezes.
-You don’t need to water your apricots when the ground is frozen, but the moment everything thaws in the spring, it’s time to resume your watering routine.
+You don’t need to water your apricots when the ground is frozen, but the moment the soil thaws in the spring, it’s time to resume your watering routine.

 If it feels wet, avoid watering for another day or two.
 But if it feels dry, it’s time to give your tree a deep watering.